Department of Social Work Scholarships

 The Health Resources and Service Administration (HRSA) is preparing a second funding opportunity for the Mental and Behavioral Health Education and Training Grants (MBHET) program (BSW and MSW Students).
 Updates on the status of this funding opportunity may be obtained by visiting the HHS Grants Forecast website (select "HRSA" from the choice of agencies) and signing up to receive e-mails on new program details.
 The MBHET is designed to enhance mental and behavioral health care services by increasing the number of professionally prepared mental and behavioral health providers, including social workers.

 The Indian Health Service's Loan Repayment Program (BSW and MSW Students) offers loan repayment for graduate and undergraduate educational loans for health professionals in return for full-time clinical service in Indian health programs.
 Social workers are eligible for the program.
-Policy Update for 2013.

 Federal Student Aid Loan Forgiveness for Public Service Employees (MSW Students): Through the College Cost Reduction and Access Act of 2007, Congress created the Loan Forgiveness for Public Service Employees Program.
 The new program provides for the cancellation of the remaining balance due on eligible federal student loans after the borrower has made 120 monthly payments on those loans under certain repayment plans while employed in certain public service fields.

 NASW's Loan Forgiveness for Social Workers (MSW Students) has information on loan forgiveness programs available to Social Workers.
-Review their website on "Frequently Asked Questions" on the College Cost Reduction Act of 2007 and Higher Education Opportunity Act of 2008.

 Student Loan Borrower Assistance (BSW and MSW Students): National Consumer Law Center's Student Loan Borrower Assistance Project is a resource for borrowers, their families, and advocates representing student loan borrowers.
 This site is for people who already have student loans and want to know more about their options and rights.